Cancelled flight

 If you are claiming compensation for costs that occurred because of the cancelled flight, you need to send proof of the costs, for example receipts.
 You should send your claims within 2 months from the incident.

-Waiting for a response from the airline
+Wait for a response from the airline

 Once you have sent your claim to the airline, you need to wait for an answer.
 It usually takes a few weeks to get an answer, but if you have waited more than 6 weeks without getting an answer, you can take the next step with your case.